Site Map

 About Prediabetes

 Your body gets energy from the glucose in your blood.
 A hormone called insulin helps the cells in your body use glucose.
-If you have prediabetes, this process does not work as well.
+If you have prediabetes, this process does not work as well as usual.
 Glucose builds up in your bloodstream.
-If the levels get high enough, it means you have developed type 2 diabetes.
+If the levels get high enough, it means you have developed diabetes.

 If you are at risk for diabetes, your health care provider will test your blood sugar using one or more of the following tests.
 Any of the following test results indicate prediabetes: